Aeonium Big Bang - Succulent Care

 WATER: From autumn through spring, water when the soil is almost dry.
-Let it dry out during winter dormancy.
+Let it dry out during the summer dormancy.
 The rainy season of autumn helps wake plants from their summer dormancy.

 SOIL: Use a well-draining soil mix.
 This succulent is tolerant of low-nutrient soil.

 PLANTING: For vibrant colours, outdoors often provides a better combination of temperature and sun than glasshouses.
 Big Bang is suited to pots 20 cm or larger, or in the garden.